t3knomanzer/maxmix-website/_blocks/home-feature-11.md

 ---
-title: Backgrounds
+title: Firmware installer
-icon: ios-adjust.svg
 ---

-Set section and header background color, image, video, and overlay.
+Download and update the controller with single click.